TroJanzHEX/Unlimited-Filter-Bot/README.md

 * HEROKU_API_KEY  -  To check dyno status.
 Go to https://dashboard.heroku.com/account , scroll down and press Reveal API

+### Optional - To set alternate Bot Commmands!
+( *Add required field as heroku var and give desired command as value.
+You can edit it in sample_config.py also!*)

+* ADD_FILTER_CMD  -  default will be /add

+* DELETE_FILTER_CMD  -  default will be /del

+* DELETE_ALL_CMD  -  default will be /delall

+* CONNECT_COMMAND  -  default will be /connect

+* DISCONNECT_COMMAND  -  default will be /disconnect

 ## Credits

 <p align="left">